Forwah2023/PdfResearch/README.md

-# Classroom-Insights
+# PdfResearch
-A program designed to search a folder of files for specific keywords.
-This software currently supports: pdf, .docx, and .txt files.
+PdfResearch is free software to extract and search text from multiple files in a folder.
+This software currently supports .pdf, .docx, and .txt files.
+It allows for the search of keyword combinations.
+When done, it ranks the search results according to the highest count and distribution of keywords found.

 ## IMPORTANT FEATURES

-1. Searches a folder of files for keywords within the aforesaid files.
+1. Searches a folder of .pdf, .docx, and .txt files for keywords within.
 2. Supports searches using multiple keywords using pipe key (|)
-3. Built on Python's Re module.
+3. Built on Python's Re module but does not support group search
-4. Display search results based on search counts and bar charts.
+4. Display search results based on search counts and Keyword distribution.

 ## INSTALLATION
-###### Python installation
+###### Python-based installation

 1. From the command line:
     ```